python-hyper/h2/README.rst

 Authors
 =======

-``hyper`` is maintained by Cory Benfield, with contributions from others.
+``hyper-h2`` is maintained by Cory Benfield, with contributions from others.
 For more details about the contributors, please see ``CONTRIBUTORS.rst``.